Capital Gains Tax when Selling Property in Cyprus

 (Note that if you’re planning to sell your home in Cyprus and return to the UK, you may be required to pay some Capital Gains Tax to the UK authorities as well as the Cypriot authorities.
 However, the UK authorities may deduct any Capital Gains Tax you have paid in Cyprus, so make sure you take all your paperwork with you).

-Reducing your Capital Gains Tax liability
+Reducing your capital gains tax liability

 ‘Under the table’ payments are, of course, illegal.
 However, there are perfectly legal ways of reducing your Capital Gains Tax liability: